 He had anticipated being afraid.
 Afraid!
 That was an understatement.
 He was terrified.
 Bravely, he took a tentative step forward and again pain lanced through his leg.
 His mind screamed in agony.
 Undeterred he took more steps.
 He was naked and freezing.
 Walking failed to bring any warmth.
 He looked down at the shadow of his kara-

 But what was a man doing here?
 He paused, doubt eating at his mind like a cancer.
 This could be the end of his plans before they had even started.
 No one knew as much about the demon world as he, of that he was certain.
-And yet someone else had dared to travel to this world.
+And yet someone else had dared to travel to their world.
 If he, too, were an Eldric...

 “Welcome,” the man offered, causing him to jump in shock.
-His mind was wandering and he tried to focus.
+His mind was wandering, and he tried to focus.
 “Welcome to our world.”
 His words seemed silk and honey.
-He was handsome in a way that was almost too painful to behold.
+He was handsome in a way that was too painful to behold.
 He stood with his hands clasped behind his back in a manner that simply oozed confidence.
 It was as though Lothanal was an insect, or a worm beneath the boot of a superior being.